boostercloud/booster/docs/README.md

 }
 ```

-And would get the following as response:
+And we would get the following as response:

 ```json
 {